jzumsteg/zumstegs-blog/_posts/2016-07-03-monpazier.md

 <figure class = "portrait">
 	<img src="{{"/assets/images/2016/07/DSC00656.jpg" | prepend: site.baseurl | prepend: site.url }}" alt="Image" />
-	<figcaption></figcaption>
+	<figcaption>Wide and straight.
+Take away the cars and you've got a bastide town of 700 years ago.</figcaption>
 </figure>

-Wide and straight.
-Take away the cars and you've got a bastide town of 700 years ago.

 Monpazier also has about my favorite main square in the world.
 Here's a panoramic  view of it, showing about 2-1/2 sides of the square.